xianghui/javascript101/content/lessons/2-5-object-enhancements.md

 };
 ```

-Sometimes, the property name can only be determine during runtime.
+Sometimes, the property name can only be determined during runtime.

 ```javascript
 let key1 = prompt(`Please enter first property`); //Enter: name